 Monorepo frontend: generate ReactJS component

 All is easy with the Nx too, and this step is not an exception.
-In order to pre-generate a component, we run:
+We run the following code in order to pre-generate a component:

 $ nx g @nrwl/react:component label --project=frontend